ShenranTomWang/NLP_Onboarding/compute/ARC_Sockeye.md

 # ARC Sockeye Tutorial
 ARC Sockeye is a High-Performance computing platform available to UBC researchers only.
 You must have a UBC CWL to use this platform.
-[UBC myVPN](https://it.ubc.ca/services/email-voice-internet/myvpn) is required to log in to the server.
+[UBC myVPN](https://it.ubc.ca/services/email-voice-internet/myvpn) is required to log in to the server if you are not connected to UBC wifi.
 This document will walk you through [Getting Access](#getting-access) to the ARC Sockeye compute cluster, details of the [file system](#file-system), as well as some of [my experiences](#personal-experiences) of this cluster.

 ## Getting Access